Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``<laser name>.init_type`` (list of `string`) optional (default `gaussian`) The initializing method of laser.
 Possible options are:

-      *  ``parser``, the laser is initialized with the expression of the complex envelope function.

       Option: ``gaussian`` (default) the laser is iniliatized with an ideal gaussian pulse.

       * ``<laser name>.a0`` (`float`) optional (default `0`)